-Currently, two retirees meet the eligibility requirements to receive these medical benefits.
+Currently, none of the retirees meet the eligibility requirements to receive these medical benefits.

-Custodial and Maintenance Employees Covered under the Collective Bargaining Unit

-The School District provides post-retirement medical insurance and prescription drug benefits to all eligible custodial and maintenance retirees covered under the collective bargaining unit in accordance with the requirements set forth by the employee contract.
+Custodial and Maintenance Employees Covered under the Collective Bargaining Unit collective bargaining unit in accordance with the requirements set forth by the employee contract.
 The retiree must be at least age 62 with 12 years of service.
 The School District pays for such coverage, which shall continue for 36 months after the retirement date or when the retiree reaches Medicare eligibility (age 65), whichever occurs first.
 The retiree may purchase dependent health insurance, dental, and vision benefits with the School District at the retiree's expense.
 The retiree pays the School District \$100 per month for coverage.